 - Personal liability for some debt if you gave a personal guarantee.

-- If the director’s loan account is in debt you could be asked to repay this.
+- If there is a director’s loan account – that is, you owe the company money, you could be asked to repay this.

 Can I be a director of a company after liquidation?